julianperrott/WowClassicGrindBot/README.md

 ## 3. Build the bot

 You will probably already have Visual Studio or Visual Studio Code installed.
-You need to build the bot.
-Build this from the IDE or use powershell.
+You need to build the bot using either one of them, or use powershell.

-You will need .net core 3.1 installed. https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.301-windows-x64-installer
+You will need .net core 3.1 SDK installed. https://dotnet.microsoft.com/download/dotnet-core/3.1

-e.g. from powershell
+e.g. Build from powershell

     cd C:\WowClassicGrindBot\BlazorServer
     dotnet build